o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 {{< /note >}}

 {{< note >}}
-Starting in 23.10.1 release, prefab override management in Entity Outliner is enabled by default.
+Starting in 23.10.1 release, prefab override management is enabled by default.
 {{< /note >}}

 ## Conclusion and next steps